yada-98/introduction-to-data-science/index.md

 title: Home
 ---

-# Yadanar May Oo
+# About Me

-Greetings, I am a **BEng in Information Technology graduate**, currently pursuing a **Master’s in Data Science at the University of Sheffield**.
+Greetings, I am Yadanar May Oo, a **BEng in Information Technology graduate**, currently pursuing a **Master’s in Data Science at the University of Sheffield**.

 I have experience in:
 - **Data analysis**